civican/legisinfo/44-1/bills/C-11/bill_text.md

     **(3)** This Act shall be construed and applied in a manner that is consistent with

-      the freedom of expression and journalistic, creative and programming independence enjoyed by broadcasting undertakings; and
+      the freedom of expression and journalistic, creative and programming independence enjoyed by broadcasting undertakings and creators;

+      the right to privacy of individuals; and

       the commitment of the Government of Canada to enhance the vitality of official language minority communities and to support and assist their development, as well as to foster the full recognition and use of both English and French in Canadian society.